elibattistoni/react-course/course/04-react-state-events/notes.md

 ## Continuing with the application: Adding form inputs
 - create a new folder in the components folder, names "NewExpense" which will contain the components about gathering the input for a new expense

+# Terminology
+### Controlled component
+see definition in Expenses.js

+### Presentational components (or stateless components or dump components) versus stateful components (or smart components)
+In all React apps you will have some components that manage some state (e.g. Expenses component which manages the ExpensesFilter state) or the ExpenseForm component (which manages the input state); then you have other components that don't manage any state, (e.g. ExpenseItem) that do not have any internal state, they are just there to output some data.
+Usually you will have more presentational/stateless/dumb components than stateful/smart components.